Josephjiao7/Geographical-Gaussian-Process-Regression/README.md

 This study proposes a new spatial machine learning model called Geographical Gaussian Process Regression (GGPR).
 GGPR is extended from Gaussian Process Regression (GPR) by using the principle of spatial (geographic) similarity for calibration, and it is designed to conduct spatial prediction and exploratory spatial data analysis (ESDA).
 GGPR addresses several key challenges in spatial machine learning.
 First, as a probabilistic model, GGPR avoids the conflict between spatial autocorrelation and the assumption of independent and identically distributed (i.i.d.), thus enhancing the model’s objectivity and reliability in spatial prediction.
 Second, GGPR is suitable for small-sample prediction that most existing models can hardly handle.
 Finally, integrated with GeoShapley, GGPR is an explainable model can measure spatial effects and explain the outcomes.
 Evaluated on two distinct datasets, GGPR demonstrates superior predictive performance compared to other popular machine learning models across various sampling ratios, with its advantage becoming particularly pronounced at smaller sampling ratios.
 As an ESDA model, GGPR demonstrates enhanced accuracy, better computational efficiency, and a comparable ability to measure spatial effects against both Multiscale Geographically Weighted Regression (MGWR) and Geographical Random Forests (GRF).
 In short, GGPR offers spatial data scientists a new method for predicting and exploring complex geographical processes.

 ### Spatial Prediction
-For spatial prediction, GGPR outperformed traditional GPR family models, RF, and XGBoost across both datasets, with its advantages being particularly evident in small-sample predictions.
+For spatial prediction, GGPR outperformed traditional GPR family models, Random Forests (RF), and eXtreme Gradient Boosting (XGBoost) across both datasets, with its advantages being particularly evident in small-sample predictions.

 The following figure illustrates the impact of noise on the performance of GGPR across two datasets.
 To ensure model robustness, we recommend setting the noise level for GGPR at or around 10<sup>-1</sup> (0.1).
 <img src="https://github.com/user-attachments/assets/f0074911-0317-444c-a001-dcf1c55e6e4e" width="1000">